Old Town Hall (Leipzig): Antecedant buildings

-In 1341, Frederick II, Margrave of Meissen, offered the Leipzig mercers a representative building south of the market, probably built in the Romanesque style at the end of the thirteenth century.
+In 1341, Frederick II, Margrave of Meissen, offered the Leipzig mercers a representative building south of the market, probably built in the Romanesque style at the end of the 13th century.
 This building corresponded approximately, in its location and size, to the current council chamber (Ratsstube) of the old town hall.
 Presumably, the city council was already exercising its functions here.
 The Leipzig Town Hall is mentioned for the first time in a document from 1360.
 Due to the growth of Leipzig and the consequent increase in the tasks of the city council, extensions were carried out on the north side of the Tuchhaus (Cloth hall).
 The two new buildings, which initially extended to the current passage, were erected on the foundations of the previous buildings, which also explains the "bend" of about three degrees in the longitudinal façade of the town hall between the first and the second wall dormer from the right.

-In the middle of the fifteenth century, it was connected to two other buildings north of the current passage.
+In the middle of the 15th century, it was connected to two other buildings north of the current passage.
 In December 1467, a new council chamber was completed.
 The construction of a stair tower above the passage and therefore the final fusion of the different buildings cannot be traced precisely.
 A stair tower is mentioned for the first time in 1476.
 The mercers moved into their own building in 1482.
 A year later, a secret room was created, which is a kind of mezzanine and can be visited today as the Aerar (treasure).
 In 1498, trade was flourishing at the time, it was decided to rebuild the town hall, but this became financially impossible.

 Construction of the old town hall in 1556/57

-Until the middle of the sixteenth century, there were fundamental structural changes, for example the town hall was widened by about four meters (13 feet) in the direction of the Naschmarkt, accompanied by an enlargement and elevation of the roof.
+Until the middle of the 16th century, there were fundamental structural changes, for example the town hall was widened by about four meters (13 feet) in the direction of the Naschmarkt, accompanied by an enlargement and elevation of the roof.
 The town hall was rebuilt in 1556/57 by the reigning mayor and major merchant Hieronymus Lotter and thus largely acquired its current exterior appearance in the Saxon Renaissance style.
 The first site manager was Paul Speck, to whom the design can probably attributed.
 He was followed by the master Paul Widemann after his death in early 1557.
 The town's master mason, Sittich Pfretzschner, was also involved.

-In addition to being the seat of the councillors, the old town hall also houses the Upper Court of Leipzig and the Court of Aldermen, the magistrate of the city, the archives of the council and prison cells housed in the cellar from the end of the sixteenth century.
+In addition to being the seat of the councillors, the old town hall also houses the Upper Court of Leipzig and the Court of Aldermen, the magistrate of the city, the archives of the council and prison cells housed in the cellar from the end of the 16th century.
 The ceremonial hall, with a length of about 40 m (131 ft.) was for a long time the largest event venue of the city and was therefore also used for public receptions and festivities.

 Hans Krell's paintings of Saxon princes, which have been in the ceremonial hall and the council chamber since 1553, were continually being completed.